-What is the difference between employee onboarding and employee orientation?
+What is the difference between Employee onboarding and Employee orientation?

-Many companies believe that having an employee onboarding process eliminates the necessity for a conventional employee orientation – or vice versa.
+Many companies believe that having an employee onboarding process eliminates the necessity for a conventional personnel orientation – or vice versa.
 However, they are not equivalent.
 Employee onboarding and orientation are distinct and complementary, and there is value in doing both.

 Employee orientation is perhaps a one-time event for new personnel that welcomes them to your firm.
-It has a broader scope.
-Employee onboarding, on the other hand, is a set of events and pieces of training that assist new hires in becoming successful workers.
+It has a broader scope. personnel onboarding, on the other hand, is a set of events and pieces of training that assist new hires in becoming successful workers.
 It is far more job-and-department-specific, hence the best onboarding software is advised for this process.

 A formal onboarding process may involve the following: